Display to header level

 Term: One-year.

-Limitations: Applicants must apply the full amount of the loan to the purchase price – no portion of the loan may be used for closing costs.
 Down Payment/Collateral Requirements: Applicants must secure the loan, preferably with unrestricted funds or marketable securities.
 Personal guarantees, backed by marketable securities or a letter of credit, may also be acceptable.
-On rare occasions, Norcross may accept mortgage equity to secure a portion of the loan.
-Norcross does not allow loans to be secured with the subject property or other conserved land.

-Maximum Loan Amount: $250,000
+Maximum Loan Amount: $350,000

 Deadline: Open application process

-Website: http://norcrossws.org
+Website: https://norcrosswildlife.org/

 Technical Assistance: The foundation will provide assistance with the completion of the loan application.

-Past Pennsylvania Clients: Hawk Mountain Sanctuary, Countryside Conservancy, Wildlife Information Centre, Lacawac Sanctuary Trust, Lancaster County Conservancy, French Creek Valley Conservancy
+Past Pennsylvania Clients: Hawk Mountain Sanctuary, Countryside Conservancy Wildlife Information Centre, Lacawac Sanctuary Trust, Lancaster Conservancy,

-Case Study: Trostle Pond
+Case Study (see last section): Trostle Pond

 Program Name: Colcom Revolving Fund for Local Land Trusts

-Geographic Eligibility: Western Pennsylvania (see map)
+Geographic Eligibility: Western Pennsylvania

 Project Eligibility: Flexible in terms of project selection